Zilliqa/zilliqa-developer/Mining.md

 In the Zilliqa network, rewards are split into:

 * Base rewards **[25% of total]** for all validating nodes (DS/shard) in the network
-* Flexible rewards **[70% of total]** that are based on the amount of valid and accepted signatures (first 2/3) submitted by a node during a TX epoch
+* Flexible rewards **[70% of total]** that are based on the amount of valid and accepted signatures (first 2/3) submitted by a node during a TX epoch while doing the pBFT consensus

 Both base rewards and flexible rewards has the same weightage for all DS and shard nodes.
 All rewards are consolidated over an entire DS epoch and only distributed during the vacuous epoch.

 Say for example, if there are a total of `2,400` nodes in the Zilliqa network and the `COINBASE_REWARD` is set at `191780.82` ZILs per DS Epoch, the reward distribution will be:

-- For base rewards
+- For Base rewards:
     ```shell
     191780.82 * 0.25 / 2400
     = 19.977169 ZILs per node per DS Epoch
     ```
-- For pBFT signature submissions (on a first-come-first-serve basis)
+- For Flexible rewards: (on a first-come-first-serve basis)
     ```shell
     191780.82 * 0.70 / (2,400 * 2/3 [Successful signers] * 99 [TX blocks])
     = 0.847516 ZILs per valid and accepted signature